IT Support Automation Examples: 20 Ranked by Operational Impact

 18. Dynamic Approval Chain Routing

-What it does: Routes approvals to the correct approver dynamically based on request type, requester role, and cost or risk level rather than following a fixed sequential chain.
+What it does: Routes approvals to the correct approver based on request type, requester role, and cost or risk level.
+Not a fixed sequential chain.

-Why it matters: Sequential approval chains that route every request through the same approvers regardless of risk level create bottlenecks and frustrate business stakeholders.
+Why it matters: Sequential approval chains route every request through the same approvers regardless of risk level.
+This creates bottlenecks.
 Dynamic routing eliminates unnecessary approval steps while preserving oversight where it is genuinely needed.

 19. Cross-Channel Context Sync

 Why it matters: Customers and employees who contact via multiple channels during a single issue currently have to repeat their situation at each channel.
-Cross-channel context sync eliminates this entirely and reduces the agent time spent reading back through fragmented history.
+Cross-channel context sync eliminates this.
+It also reduces the agent time spent reading back through fragmented history.

 20. Repeat Issue Pattern Detection

-What it does: Monitors incoming ticket patterns in real time and automatically raises a problem record with linked incidents when the same component or configuration generates incidents above a defined threshold.
+What it does: Monitors incoming ticket patterns in real time.
+Automatically raises a problem record with linked incidents when the same component or configuration generates incidents above a defined threshold.

 Why it matters: This is the automation with the highest potential for sustained workload reduction because it prevents tickets rather than handling them faster.
 Seagate achieved 32% ticket deflection in under a year after implementing this on Freshservice.
 The workload reduction compounds over time as root causes are addressed and recurring incident types are eliminated.
 Source: Freshworks customer case study.